geraldaungst/exandria-campaign/Characters/NPCs/Quyx the Stonebinder.md

 ---
-home_city: Xarzith Kitril
-processed: no
 tags:
+  - needs-work
   - npc
+home_city: Xarzith Kitril
 ---
 # Quyx the Stonebinder
 - An architect of great renown whose dream was always to rebuild the ancient wonders of the world.